Instructional Coaches help teachers build their capacities and facilitate data-driven professional development that maximizes student potential.

 13. How Have You Supported New Teachers Through Mentoring Programs?

-Simple answer Simple Answer: Co-planning accommodating lesson units supported by scaffolds that they later modify.
+Example Answer: Co-planning accommodating lesson units supported by scaffolds that they later modify.
 Be observant and provide constructive, specific feedback in order to help build confidence.

 Connecting them to experienced teachers mentors to establish assistance in between formal sessions.
 Eliminating feelings of overwhelm is essential in the beginning.